galasa-dev/cli/docs/generated/galasactl_auth_tokens_delete.md

 ```
   -h, --help             Displays the options for the 'auth tokens delete' command.
       --tokenId string   The ID of the token to be deleted.
-This is an alphanumeric value
+This is an alphanumeric string
 ```

 ### Options inherited from parent commands